 Cleanliness is next.
-Make your home feels spacious and looks sparkling.
+Make your home feel spacious and sparkle.
 Dirty homes can make buyers feel like other, bigger problems might be hiding under the mess.
 Remember, you want them to focus on your home’s best qualities.

-Depersonalize rooms.
+De-personalize rooms.
 Potential buyers need to be able to feel at home and imagine themselves living there.
-Put away family photos and personal decorations so that they aren’t distracted.
+Put away family photos and personal decorations so that they aren’t a distraction.